 Days Sales Outstanding (DSO)

-The payment behaviour of domestic companies remains weak partly due to a lack of banking support which restricts businesses‘ cash flow and transforms late payments into a cash management strategy.
+The payment behavior of domestic companies remains weak partly due to a lack of banking support, which restricts businesses‘ cash flow and transforms late payments into a cash management strategy.
 As a result, it is common for companies doing business in Portugal to agree on extended payment terms (66 days on average), and to receive payments in around 80 days on average.
 Tight payment terms are common in order to plan for delays.
-However, the DSO for listed companies is shorter and has shown a trend decrease over the past few years.
+However, the DSO for listed companies is slightly shorter.

 Late payment interest